mwon369/.NET-Budget-Tracker-API/README.md

 # .NET-Budget-Tracker-API
 A web API project used to track and handle personal financial transaction data.
-Created with ASP.NET Core, EntityFramework and SQLServer.
+Created with ASP.NET Core, EntityFramework and SQL Server.

 ### Overview of API endpoints & example uses: